harshturna/lynq/README.md

 # Lynq

 Lynq is a powerful open-source web analytics platform that provides deep insights into your website's performance and user behavior.
 With privacy-first design and comprehensive tracking capabilities, Lynq empowers developers and businesses to make data-driven decisions without compromising user trust.
-Learn how to get started with lynq at https://docs-lynq.byharsh.com/
+Get started with Lynq at https://lynq.byharsh.com

 ## 🚀 Key Features